benjamin051000/Obsidian-F22/Verification/Notes/Intro to Formal Reasoning.md

 Satisfiability checking -> *SAT Checking*

+Sometimes we want satisfiability, sometimes we want validity.

 # The Decision Problem
 Decision problem for a formula is to determine whether it is valid